xamarin/benchmarker/README.md

 #### From a package

-`run.sh` requires at least three pieces of information, two of which serve as documentation and for reproducibility:
+`tools/run.sh` requires at least three pieces of information, two of which serve as documentation and for reproducibility:

 - The file or URL of the Mono package you want to benchmark
 - The URL of the build page for that package